JumpingKeyCaps/Page_Curl---Test/README.md

 ## 🎯 Final Result

-✅ **Test of the CurlView library** successful with smooth integration into a Compose project.
+✅ **Test of the PageCurl library** successful with smooth integration into a Compose project.
 ✅ **New features of version 1.5.1** tested and integrated successfully.
 ✅ **Manga demo** with performance tested, allowing evaluation of page-turning animations with larger **.jpg** images.
 ✅ **No direct OpenGL manipulation** required thanks to the Compose-friendly architecture of the library.